Grapefruit: Drug interactions

 Grapefruit juice contains bergamottin, one of the furanocoumarins which inhibit the metabolism of many drugs, causing multiple side-effects.

 Grapefruit and grapefruit juice interact with many drugs, resulting in numerous adverse effects including bone marrow suppression, nephrotoxicity, abnormal heart rhythm, rhabdomyolysis, hypotension, gastrointestinal bleeding, dizziness, and respiratory depression, according to the drug involved.

 One interaction occurs from grapefruit furanocoumarins, such as bergamottin and 6',7'-dihydroxybergamottin, which occur in both flesh and peel.
 Furanocoumarins inhibit the CYP3A4 enzyme (among others from the cytochrome P450 enzyme family responsible for metabolizing 90% of drugs).
 The action of the CYP3A4 enzyme itself is to metabolize many medications.
 If a drug's breakdown for removal is lessened, then the level of that drug in the blood may become and remain high, leading to adverse effects.
 On the other hand, some drugs must be metabolized to become active, and inhibiting CYP3A4 may lead to reduced drug effects.

 Another effect is that grapefruit compounds may inhibit the absorption of drugs in the intestine.
 If a drug is not absorbed, then not enough of it is in the blood to have a therapeutic effect.
 Each affected drug has either a specific increase of effect or decrease.

-One whole grapefruit or a glass of 200 ml of grapefruit juice is enough to cause drug overdose toxicity.
+One whole grapefruit or a glass of 200 mL of grapefruit juice is enough to cause significant increases in drug exposure and harm.
+This especially affects drugs with low bioavailability due to high first pass metabolism.
 Typically, drugs that are incompatible with grapefruit are marked as such on the container or package insert.